 Every state has its own laws pertaining to Driving Under the Influence.
 However, these laws vary between states, and the effects on your license may be complicated if you are an out-of-state driver arrested for suspicion of DUI.
 If you are licensed outside of Pennsylvania and have been arrested and ticketed for DUI in the state, it is crucial that you retain a local DUI Defense Lawyer to handle your case, and advise you how a Pennsylvania DUI will affect your out-of-state license.

 The Interstate Driver’s License Compact

 Forty-six states are members of the Interstate Driver’s License Compact (DLC).
 It is an agreement which is designed to maximize law enforcement efforts among the member states.
 The intent of the DLC is simply to ensure that a driver’s out-of-state offenses are recognized by their home state.
 Member states agree to uphold a number of provisions including:

-- - The assurance of uniform and predictable treatment of drivers by treating offenses committed in other states as though they have been committed in the home state.
+- The assurance of uniform and predictable treatment of drivers, achived by the treating of offenses committed in other states as though they have been committed in the home state.

 With this agreement among states to enforce the DUI/DWI convictions of other states, it is essential that out-of-state drivers fight a Pennsylvania DUI if they wish to maintain their driving privileges in their home state.

 In Pennsylvania, the Commonwealth will honor the conviction of another state’s DUI.
 However, the legal standard of DUI’s in Pennsylvania is a factor.
 A DUI in Pennsylvania is a criminal offense, which is not the case with all states within the compact as many treat DUI as only a traffic offense.
 Therefore, Pennsylvania will not impose a suspension of a Pennsylvania resident’s driving privilege for a first DUI offense.